KNDS Fennek: Operational history

 Both Germany and the Netherlands have deployed Fennek reconnaissance vehicles to Afghanistan in support of ISAF.
 On 3 November 2007, a Dutch Fennek was hit by an improvised explosive device killing one and wounding two other occupants.
 The vehicle and its crew were taking part in an offensive operation targeting the Taliban in the province of Uruzgan, Afghanistan.

 In another incident a German Fennek was hit by a rocket-propelled grenade.
 Its hollow charge jet penetrated the vehicle through the right front wheel rim, passed through the vehicle and blew the left door off the hinge.
 Thanks to the spall liner the crew sustained only negligible injuries.

+Ukraine received an unknown number of Fenneks as part of Aid during the Russo-Ukrainian war.
+It lost its first Fennek in January 2025 at the Kursk campaign, as a Russian FPV suicide drone destroyed an abandoned Fennek.